tintamarre/tintamarre.github.io/src/blog/posts/2024/tax_brackets_proposition.md

   - data exploration
 ---

-**Excutive summary**: The Belgian tax system is notably intricate, characterized by numerous tax brackets that determine the tax liability based on an individual's income.
+**Executive summary**: The Belgian tax system is notably intricate, characterized by numerous tax brackets that determine the tax liability based on an individual's income.
 We take a look at the proposed changes to the tax brackets proposed by Bart De Wever in the latest version of the Super Nota (202410).

 ---